Point Cloud Structure and Output Formats

 Tip

 The easiest way to view a Zivid point cloud is to copy the ZDF file to your PC and use Zivid Studio.
-Alternatively, you could use the API to convert ZDF to PLY (or use our Python script) and use a 3D viewer, e.g. MeshLab or CloudCompare.
+Alternatively, you could use the API to convert ZDF to PLY (or use our Python script) and open the file in a 3D point cloud tool such as MeshLab or CloudCompare to visualize and measure distances, planes, and deviations.

 ASCII points (*.xyz)